pdf-association/arlington-pdf-model/TestGrammar/README.md

 Document Catalog/Version is version PDF X.Y
 Command line forced to be version PDF X.Y
 Processing file as version PDF X.Y
+Processing file as version PDF X.Y with extensions A, B, C
 ```

 The second last line of every successful output file will report the PDF version of an arbitrary Arlington definition (file/key):
 ```
-Info: Latest Arlington feature was version PDF x.y (file/key)
+Info: Latest Arlington feature was version PDF x.y (file/key) with extensions A, B, C
 ```

 The last line of every output should always be `END` on a line by itself.
 If this is missing, then it means that the TestGrammar application has not cleanly completed processing (_crash? unhandled exception? assertion failure? stack overflow? timeout?_).

 ## Using a helpful editor

 The [free Atom editor](https://atom.io/) has a useful plugin called [language-ansi-styles](https://atom.io/packages/language-ansi-styles) that will support the ANSI terminal codes that are used for the colorization of messages.
+When `--no-color` is **not** specified, the output files from TestGrammar will use a file extension of `.ansi`.
+When `--no-color` **is** specified, the output files from TestGrammar have a normal `.txt` extension.
+Associating `.ansi` files with Atom then provides a good experience.
+Ubunutu and Windows CMD shells both support colorized output.

 ## Useful post-processing